-In another section the Capital Strategy analyses the demand for capital expenditure and the predicted availability of capital resources to identify the gap between demand and available resources to inform decision making.
+The Capital Strategy analyses the demand for capital expenditure and the predicted availability of capital resources to identify the gap between demand and available resources to inform decision making.

-The Capital Strategy is available on the intranet.
+The Capital Strategy was approved in February 2021 and is available on the Council's website.